kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 Wcoj algorithms and the theory around it in one sentence says this:

-  - Queries involving complex "cyclic joins" over many-to-many relationships should be evaluated column at a time instead of the norm table at a time.
+  - Queries involving complex "cyclic joins" over many-to-many relationships should be evaluated column at a time instead of table at a time, which is the norm.
 Wcoj algorithms find their best applications when finding cyclic patterns on graphs, such as cliques or cycles, which is common in the workloads of fraud detection and recommendation applications.
-As such, they should be integrated into every graph DBMS and many RDBMSs and I am convinced that they eventually will.
+As such, they should be integrated into every graph DBMS (and possibly to RDBMSs) and I am convinced that they eventually will.

 {: .highlight}
 > **Tldr: The key takeaways are:**
 > - **History of Wcoj Algorithms:** Research on wcoj algorithms started with a solution to open question
      about the maximum sizes of join queries.
-This made researchers realize this: the traditional "binary join plans" paradigm of generating query plans that join 2 tables a time until all of the tables in the query are joined is provably suboptimal for some queries.
+This result made researchers realize this: the traditional "binary join plans" paradigm of generating query plans that join 2 tables a time until all of the tables in the query are joined is provably suboptimal for some queries.
 Specifically, when join queries are cyclic, which in graph terms means when the searched graph pattern has cycles in it, and the relationships between records are many-to-many, then this paradigm can generate unnecessarily large amounts of intermediate results.
-> - **Core Algorithmic Step of Wcoj Algorithms:**:  Wcoj algorithms fix this sub-optimality by
+> - **Core Algorithmic Step of Wcoj Algorithms:**  Wcoj algorithms fix this sub-optimality by
     performing the joins one column at a time (instead of 2 tables at a time) using multiway intersections.
 > - **How Kùzu Integrates Wcoj Algorithms:** Kùzu generates plans that seamlessly mix binary joins
     and wcoj-style multiway intersections.
-Multiway intersections are performed by an operator called "multiway ASP Join", which has a build phase that creates sorted indices on the fly; and a probe phase that performs multi-way intersections using the built indices.
+Multiway intersections are performed by an operator called "multiway HashJoin", which has one or more build phases that creates one or more hash tables that stores sorted adjacency lists; and a probe phase that performs multi-way intersections using the sorted lists.
-> - **Yes, the Term "Worst-case Optimal" Is Confusing, Even to Don Knuth:** I know, Don Knuth also found the term
+> - **Yes, the Term "Worst-case Optimal" Is Confusing Even to Don Knuth:** I know, Don Knuth also found the term
     "worst-case optimal" a bit confusing.
 See my [anecdote on this](#a-thank-you--a-story-about-knuths-reaction-to-the-term-worst-case-optimal).
     It basically means that the worst-case runtimes of these algorithms are asymptotically optimal.

 ## Joins, Running Example & Traditional Table-at-a-time Joins
 Joins are objectively the most expensive and powerful operation in DBMSs.